2018ik/2018ik.github.io/_wiki/satan.markdown

 ### Substitutes

 Satan offers many cheap knock-offs to substitute what God has given man.
-TODO
+TODO This substitution can be summed up as the world system, which emerged after the fall of man with the formation of cities, culture and entertainment.
+These substitutes are not necessarily sin, but even good things and religious things.

 Our human wisdom, philosophy and culture drives us to teach by human wisdom (1 Cor.
 2:13), which generates different teachings apart from the Apostle's teaching.